 2 – Feeding America:

-Feeding America is in twelve position in our List of Top 8 Charitable Organizations in United States of America.
+Feeding America is in twelve positions in our list of top 8 charity organizations in the USA.
 For 35 years, Feeding America has responded to the hunger crisis in America by providing food to people in need through a nationwide network of food banks.

 The concept of food banking was developed by John van Hengel in Phoenix, AZ in the late 1960s.
 Van Hengel, a retired businessman, had been volunteering at a soup kitchen trying to find food to serve the hungry.
 One day, he met a desperate mother who regularly rummaged through grocery store garbage bins to find food for her children.